MisterCoder19/HTML-CSS-and-Javascript-for-Web-Developers/Assignments/Module 3/README.md

-# HTML-CSS-and-Javascript-for-Web-Developers
+# Module-3 Coding Assignment

-Folder in repository that will serve as a container folder for the solution to this assignment.
+Coursera course: HTML, CSS, and Javascript for Web Developers

+# To see the output [CLICK HERE](https:///Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/Assignments/module-3/index.html)